 preparation

-1. Rinse the dal until the water runs clear, drain and add the ginger, turmeric, and 3 cups water, bring to boil, then reduce the heat – simmer for 30 – 40 minutes or until the dal is soft and has broken down.
+- Rinse the dal until the water runs clear, drain, and add the ginger, turmeric, and 3 cups water.
+Bring to a boil, then reduce the heat and simmer for 30 – 40 minutes or until the dal is soft and has broken down.

 prepare the voggarane

-2. While the dal is cooking, in a small saucepan over medium heat, add ghee and mustard seeds; when the seeds start to splutter and pop (make sure the mustard seeds have popped well), add the cumin seeds and fry until they brown.
+- While the dal is cooking, add ghee and mustard seeds to a small saucepan over medium heat.
+When the seeds start to splutter and pop (make sure the mustard seeds have popped well), add the cumin seeds and fry until they brown.

-4. Stir in the tomatoes and carrots, cover and allow the tomatoes to stew for 20 minutes, then add the cooked dal – simmer for 10 minutes, stirring occasionally.
+- Stir in the tomatoes and carrots, cover, and allow the tomatoes to stew for 20 minutes.
+Then add the cooked dal and simmer for 10 minutes, stirring occasionally.

-5. Remove from heat and add salt, then beat with a wire whisk or using a hand blender, blend until smooth and creamy.
+- Remove from heat and add salt, then beat with a wire whisk or a hand blender until smooth and creamy.

 Goodness shared from Stacey